theNewDynamic/thenewdynamic.org/content/article/2017-01-06-january-meetup-offline-first-for-your-static-site--the-journey-from-cms-to-static.md

 ---
 title: 'January Meetup: Offline First for your Static Site + The Journey from CMS to Static (video)'
-published: true
 category:
 - event-recap
 - video
 meetup: the-new-dynamic
 video: https://youtu.be/_kJMjJ1tm6o
-start_at: 2017-01-26 18:30:00
+start_at: 2017-01-26 18:30:00 +0000
 venue: Civic Hall
-address: '118 W 22nd St. New York, NY 10011'
+address: 118 W 22nd St. New York, NY 10011
 link: https://www.meetup.com/The-New-Dynamic/events/236530076/
-description:
+description: ''

 ---
 Looking forward to a great Meetup to kick off 2017 with Tom Kraak from AOL on coming to static sites from a CMS world, and Jeff Posnick from Google, who has been working on applying Progressive Web App techniques to static sites.

 **First Talk: Going Static - Early Light Media's Journey from MovableType to Jekyll and over to Roots**